yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Packages.rst

 Optware consists of many perl and python packages.
 There is also complete native toolchain (optware-devel meta-package) for compiling software on router itself.

 Optware runs on X-Wrt and OpenWRT RC6 firmwares with Broadcom processors (mipsel).
-This mainly covers Asus wireless routers with USB2 port for external hard disk attachment.
+This mainly covers Asus wireless routers with USB2 port for external hard disk attachment; Linksys WRTSL54GS is also supported.

 See [http://ipkg.nslu2-linux.org/feeds/optware/ddwrt/cross/stable ddwrt package feed] for complete listing.